Stuycs-K/project03-final-9-nowakg-chea/DEVLOG.md

 Reorganized file structure and deleted networking.c/.h, added input.c for special printing functions

 ### 2024-01-04 - Brief description
-Added color printing to input.c
+Added color printing to input.c and wrote new server and client logic in their mains to handle the join phase logic.
+I think join phase is good for now, only problem is a you have to start a client and send !start as your username to start the game

 ### 2024-01-05 THROUGH 2024-01-07 - Brief description
 Expanded description including how much time was spent on task.